fyquah/core.matrix.bench/README.md

 # 3. Run the benchmark!
 This will generate a file called instance.json
 # It contains the output of running aws ec2 run-instances
 # That json file is not used in any of the scripts
+# The instance will run for at least a few hours.
+You can safely
+# let it run on its own - it will terminate once the benchmark is done.
 make

 # 4. When the benchmark finishes, you can view it easily by: (Assuming it is public)